FokkeZB/Meetup/README.md

 * Add more short-hands.
 * Have some meetups...
 * Modify/post using OATH 2 and write not just read
+* Update Meetup object to be have member variables and store data internally for important information like access tokens and etc.

 ## Alternatives
 Before starting this client, I checked out the following [existing clients](http://www.meetup.com/meetup_api/clients/):